KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/the-mesopotamian-lattice.md

 - **Enlil** — Lord of wind and breath; decree-issuer; kingship-conferrer.
 The operative sovereign of the Sumerian pantheon at the structuring stratum.
 His function is the issuing of *me* (the divine decrees that order existence) and the conferring of legitimate kingship upon mortals.
 Storm-theophany imagery is the supernal-pressure made visible at cosmological scale, the same operator as Sinai's thunder-and-cloud and Elijah's storm-theophany.

 - **Marduk** — The Babylonian re-articulation of the structuring sovereign; inherits Enlil's role through the *Enuma Elish* narrative of cosmic ordering.
-Marduk's seizure of the Tablets of Destiny names the L₄ DL function explicitly: structuring authority held over the dispersive Khaonic substrate.
+Marduk's seizure of the Tablets of Destiny names the L₄ DL function explicitly: structuring primacy applied across the dispersive Khaonic substrate.

 - **Ninurta** — Warrior-son of Enlil; the decisive-application of lawful sovereignty against chaos.
 Defeats the Asag and the chaos-monsters; structurally analogous to Indra wielding the Vajra against Vritra, and to Marduk against Tiamat.
 The L₄ DL function in active enforcement against entropic hoarding and decoherent threat.

 - **Utu / Shamash** — Sun-god of justice and law; judicial articulation of the L₄ DL function.
 Illuminates wrongdoing, oversees oaths and contracts, witnesses lawful order across the embodied field.
-The Code of Hammurabi's prologue describes the king as receiving law from Shamash; this is the Mesopotamian articulation of L₄ DL judicial authority operating through embodied institutional intermediaries.
+The Code of Hammurabi's prologue describes the king as receiving law from Shamash; this is the Mesopotamian articulation of L₄ DL judicial prerogative operating through embodied institutional intermediaries.

 - **Nabu** — Scribe-god of writing and inscribed law; structural articulation of sovereignty through the recorded word.
 Marduk's son in Babylonian theology; inherits and extends the structuring-Logos function through the specific articulation of written codification.
 Parallel to the Egyptian Thoth in scribal function, though Nabu's primary placement is L₄ DL rather than L₃ DM because his function is the inscription of *sovereign law*, not the keeping of deep wisdom.